isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-paint-a-ceiling-without-roller-marks/index.md

 ### b.
 Prime The Clean Area
 Primer is usually applied for the porous ceiling and new drywall ceiling to improve stickiness strength.
 Besides, some water-based paint will always need a primer (as per the manufacturers instructions) before the actual application.
 ### c.
 Prepare the paint and apply
 Dilute or thin paint appropriately and apply gently using a soft paintbrush or a roller on the cleaned section.
-To achieve the best finish result, use the paint sprayer instead  the sprayed paint perfectly merges with the adjacent old paint layer without any roller marks.�Leave the painted surface to cure naturally.
+To achieve the best finish result, use the paint sprayer instead  the sprayed paint perfectly merges with the adjacent old paint layer without any roller marks.Leave the painted surface to cure naturally.
 ## Conclusion
 Roller marks are common problems experienced when painting a ceiling.
 Suppose you want to succeed in painting a ceiling without roller marks?
 In that case, you will have to consider the following step appropriately: surface preparation/cleaning, painting tools selection, paint preparation, actual painting, and paint finish techniques keenly.